-Many avid gardeners grow lucky bamboo in bowls and vases, potted in store bought compost.
+Many avid gardeners grow lucky bamboo in bowls and vases, potted in the best store bought compost you can find.
 If you’re a novice gardener, then something to take note of is that lucky bamboo is one of those plants that grow well in water.

 First thing to do is quench your plant’s thirst with the right amount of water, which can be done by taking a closer look at the plant’s roots and then measuring.